Diagnose your Configuration with Istioctl Analyze

 istioctltools, we generally recommend using a downloaded version that matches the version deployed in your cluster.

-istioctl analyzeagainst a cluster running Istio 1.1 and expect to get useful feedback.
+istioctl analyzeagainst a cluster running an older Istio 1.x version and expect to get useful feedback.
 Analysis rules that are not meaningful with an older Istio release will be skipped.

 If you decide to use the latest